open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 - `messaging.destination_publish`: Contains attributes that describe the logical entity messages were originally published to.
 See [Destinations](#destinations) for more details
 - `messaging.batch`: Contains attributes that describe batch operations
 - `messaging.consumer`: Contains attributes that describe application instance that consumes a message.
 See [consumer](#consumer) for more details
+- `messaging.destination`: Contains attributes that describe the logical entity
+- `messaging.message`: Contains attributes that describe individual messages messages are published to and received from.
+   See [Destinations](#destinations) for more details
+- `messaging.payload`: Contains attributes that describe payloads, which can denote single message or batches of messages, always including metadata.

 Communication with broker is described with general [network attributes].